mauri870/pulsar/README.md

 ./target/release/pulsar -f /tmp/access.log -s script.js
 ```

-You could build on this to aggregate local vs internet IPs:
+You could build on this to aggregate local vs internet IPs, then print the results in json:

 ```bash
 cat > script.js << 'EOF'